The Program Model

 1. VCAC is a "near-peer" mentoring model.
 The program recruits recent college graduates who are near in age and have similar backgrounds to the high school students they serve.

-The benefits of this model are noted in the recent White House report, "Increasing College Opportunity for Low-Income Students."
+The benefits of this model are noted in a White House report, "Increasing College Opportunity for Low-Income Students."
 It says, "Many successful programs around the country rely on near-peer mentors and advisers - both professional recent college graduates and paraprofessional students - to not only provide direct advising and college prep, but also to help create a college-going culture in low-income high schools.
 Employing college students or recent college graduates as mentors and advisers is not only a cost-effective way to increase access to college advising, but it also means advisers are more relatable and may have more shared experiences with their mentees."

 2. VCAC College Advisers attend a comprehensive summer training program before entering their school sites.